pradeepv3/Onepage-Avanto/README.md

 - SVG progress bar
 - Fancybox

-To update the files in your local machine you need PHP server (XAMMP) and to compile SASS file you need NodeJS.
+To update the files in your local machine you need PHP server (Eg: XAMMP) and to compile SASS file you need NodeJS.
 Once you got local setup just run following command to compile SASS file.

+> npm install

 > npm start